 - Airfare Trends.
 Online pricing can fluctuate up to three times a day.
 Subscribe to email or text alerts to stay in the know when prices drop.
 There are many resources available to help you predict the future trend of airline prices as well.

 - Third-Party Sites.
-Third-party sites such as Kayak, Expedia, Orbitz, Travelocity, etc. are beneficial in helping compare airline prices, however it’s always to good to ensure that you research the airline you’re booking through.
+Third-party sites such as Kayak, Expedia, Orbitz, Travelocity, etc. are beneficial in helping compare airline prices, however, it’s always to good to ensure that you research the airline you’re booking through.
 There may be additional fees that these third-party sites don’t account for, such as luggage, flight selection, meals and more.

 How to overcome jet lag.

-Jet lag is a temporary sleep disorder caused from traveling between time zones.
+Jet lag is a temporary sleep disorder caused by traveling between time zones.
 When traveling internationally to Europe, its likely you will experience this.
 While it is common, you can prepare yourself to alleviate any oncoming symptoms of jet lag.

 Sitting for long stretches may cause blood to coagulate in your legs.
 It’s important to get up and move around every so often to keep your blood flowing.
 Tenon Tours insider tip: Practice little stretches right in your seat, like ankle flexes and neck rolls.
 Raise your arms above your head and stretch the back of your arms.
 Another consideration is to invest in compression socks.